kanchihari/interior-design/README.md

 #### solved all the bugs

-* When i deployed my project to githud pages the image tags are not working and the videos is not palying(due to css path given worngly)
+* When i deployed my project to githud pages the image tags are not working and the videos link is broken(due to css path given are absolute)
-* I have added the alt attribute to the video path whcih is not accepted and the images have an absolute path.
+* I have added the alt attribute to the video path which is not accepted and the images have an absolute path.
 * I have remove the alt attribute from video file path and added the relative path by giving ./ to the pervious image path.

 ![Relative-path](./assets/images/Relative-path.png)